warrensbox/terraform-switcher/README.md

 <!-- ![gopher](https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/logo.png =100x20) -->

-The tfswitch command lets you switch between different terraform versions.
+The `tfswitch` command lets you switch between different terraform versions.
-If you do not have a particular version installed, tfswitch will download the version you desire.
+If you do not have a particular version installed, `tfswitch` will download the version you desire.
 The installation is minimal and easy.
 Simply select the version you require from the dropdown and start using terraform with ease.

+See installation guide here: [tfswitch installation](https://warrensbox.github.io/terraform-switcher/)

 ## Installation

-At the moment, installation is available for most unix/linux based operating systems.
+`tfswitch` is available for MacOS and Linux based operating systems.

 ### Homebrew